-A couple of weeks ago, I shared 3 steps to help you avoid overwhelm when making green changes in your home.
+A couple of weeks ago, I shared 3 steps to help you avoid overwhelm when making healthy changes in your home.
 Over the next few blogs, I’ll be diving into more specific strategies for every room in your home, with a focus on reducing toxic chemicals.

 Why am I focusing on detoxing your home?
 Because so much of what we bring into our homes is being shown to affect our health – from hormone issues to asthma and allergies, the science is substantial.
 This is why I think detoxing a great place for you to start if you’re struggling to figure out where to start on your health and wellness journey!

 Last week on the blog, I covered the basics of how chemicals in our homes affect our health.
 Today, I will show you how you can apply my 3 strategies to overcome overwhelm and detox your bathroom starting today.